Boltfox/PulsarTutorialJan2020/README.md

 and saves a plot of the data.
 This is a very familiar setup, where we have our **code**, **data**, and **results**.
 Start by making a directory called **results**.

-Now we use all of the above information run a Docker image which runs a script which reads in data from somewhere else, and spits out results in another directory.
+Now we use all of the above information run a Docker container which runs a script which reads in data from somewhere else, and spits out results in another directory.
 ```
 docker run --rm -u 1000:1000 -v /home/batman/work/PulsarTutorialJan2020/code/:/code